ClickCease How to Find Broken Images on Website & Fix Them (2026)

 Understanding the impact of images

-Making sure not to have any broken images on your website is a simple but crucial part of running a website or webshop.
-Broken images, links, videos and any other malfunctioning element on your website is bad for your business.
+Making sure your website has no broken images is a simple but crucial part of running a website or webshop.
+Broken images, links, videos, and other malfunctioning elements are bad for your business.

-User experience: Creatives play a vital role in optimizing the visual appearance of your website and engaging visitors.
-When images fail to load or appear broken, it creates a bad user experience.
-Just like a book missing its illustrations, a webpage with broken images feels incomplete, unprofessional, and even non trustworthy.
-Google prioritize user experience, so websites with better user experiences tend to rank higher in search results.
+User experience: Images play a vital role in the visual appearance of your website and in engaging visitors.
+When images fail to load, it creates a bad user experience.
+The page feels incomplete, unprofessional, and less trustworthy.

-All of these things add up to better SEO and higher rankings in Google.
-So, by keeping an eye on your images and fixing any issues that pop up, you can improve your SEO and be more appealing to both people and search engines.
+All of these factors add up to better SEO and higher rankings in Google.
+By monitoring your images and fixing issues quickly, you improve both user experience and search performance.

 Guide to identifying and fixing broken images

-As we have already covered, it’s very important to make sure that you offer your visitors a smooth experience on your website without facing broken images.
+As we have covered, it is important to give your visitors a smooth experience without broken images.

 So, how do you find out if you have broken images on your site?

-It can be checked several different ways using manual methods or by using SEO tools to ease and fasten up the proces.
+It can be done manually or by using SEO tools to make the process faster.

 Manually checking broken images

-Manually checking your site for broken images is not only boring but also time consuming.
+Manually checking your site for broken images is boring and time-consuming.

-You have to go through every single page one at a time, scroll past all content in a pace that allows you to notice if anything is broken.
+You have to go through every single page one at a time and scroll carefully to notice any issues.

-Checking manually is not optimal unless you have a very small site that won’t take long to go through all pages.
+Manual checking is not optimal unless you have a very small site.

-Alternatively, you can use SEO tools to help and fasten up the pace of identifying broken images.
+You can use SEO tools to speed up the process of identifying broken images.

-Tools like Morningscore, Screaming Frog and others can crawl your website and give you info about broken images, making it easier to identify and fix them.
+Tools like Morningscore and others can crawl your website and show you where broken images are, making them easier to fix.

-This is not only the fastest way of identifying broken images but also the best way to make sure that all broken images is being detected.
+This is the fastest way to find broken images and the best way to make sure all of them are detected.

 How to find broken images using Morningscore

-It’s very easy and very fast to find broken images using Morningscore.
+It’s very easy and fast to find broken images using Morningscore.

-1. Setup you Morningscore account from the box above.
-Add your website and see Morningscore scan your website right away.
+1. Set up your Morningscore account from the box above.
+Add your website and see Morningscore scan it right away.

 Clicking the health tab in Morningscore

-3. Scroll down to the issues table an select the category “Basic”, identify if any problems regarding “broken images” occur
+3. Scroll down to the issues table and select the category “Basic”.
+Check if any problems regarding “broken images” appear.

 Find broken images in Morningscore

 5. Now the tab opens and you can see all pages with broken images.
-Click “show issues” on the page you would like to see the broken images for
+Click “show issues” on the page you would like to check.

 All pages with broken images

-6. A new tab opens which shows you the image URLs that is not functioning on the page
+6. A new tab opens which shows you the image URLs that are not working on the page.

 See the exact image that is broken on a page